ethereum/ethereum-org-website/src/content/refi/index.md

 alt: ""
 summaryPoint1: An alternative economic system built on regenerative principles
 summaryPoint2: An attempt to harness Ethereum to solve global-level coordination crises such as climate change
-summaryPoint3: A tool to drastically scale ecological benefit assets like verifed carbon credits
+summaryPoint3: A tool to drastically scale ecological benefit assets like verified carbon credits
 ---

 ## What is ReFi? {#what-is-refi}